Senyeah/APIEngine/README.md

 └── request.php
 ```

 The `.htaccess` file which is generated provides URL rewriting to redirect all requests to `request.php`, located in the project’s root directory.
-If you have any custom directives to place inside the `.htaccess` file, ensure you do not change the contents of the URL rewriting section.
+If you have any custom directives to place inside the `.htaccess` file, ensure that you do not change the contents of the URL rewriting section.

 The endpoint definition file passed in as the standard input is written to the `.definition` file, located in the project’s root directory.
 For security, this file has permissions `r--------` (0400).
 When pushing your API to a server, always ensure the permission of this file has not changed.